|Gertrude Contemporary ||21-31 High Street, Preston South

 Brendan Van Hek is represented by Sarah Cottier Gallery, Sydney.

-The River Capital Commission is a new initiative developed in partnership with River Capital, a Melbourne-based investment firm with a commitment to investor and community success.Consuelo Cavaniglia and Brendan Van Hek join us at Gertrude on residency with the Victorian College of the Arts, Norma Redpath Studio - made possible by the Centre of Visual Art (COVA) at the University of Melbourne.
+The River Capital Commission is a new initiative developed in partnership with River Capital, a Melbourne-based investment firm with a commitment to investor and community success.Consuelo Cavaniglia and Brendan Van Hek joined us at Gertrude on residency with the Victorian College of the Arts, Norma Redpath Studio - made possible by the Centre of Visual Art (COVA) at the University of Melbourne.